-Pump runs, but will not pump water.
+■ Pump runs, but will not pump water:

-- ⇒ Entrapped air pocket around pump impeller has "air locked" pump.
-With valve in "fill" position, back boat up slowly to expel entrapped water. - ⇒ Grass, sticks, or other debris have clogged the filters or cavity around the pump impeller, restricting water flow to pump.
+- Entrapped air pocket around pump impeller has "air locked" pump.
+With valve in "fill" position, back boat up slowly to expel entrapped water. - □ Grass, sticks, or other debris have clogged the filters or cavity around the pump impeller, restricting water flow to pump.
 Clean screens, or remove screens and flush system with garden hose using moderate pressure.

-■ Pump will not run (no "hum" is heard).
+■ Pump will not run (no "hum" is heard):

-- ⇒ Make sure switch is in the "Manual" position (in "Automatic" the pump could be working, but in off time).

-- ⇒ Check master breaker switch in the rear compartment.
+- Check master breaker switch in the rear compartment.

-- ⇒ Check fuse.
+- ⇔ Check fuse.
 Replace if necessary.

-- Check wire connector at pump.
+- ⇔ Check wire connector at pump.

-- ⇒ Replace pump.